ArtPoon/slides/markdown/mimm4750g-ethics.md

 ---

-# Criminalization of HIV transmission
+# Data privacy: Criminalization of HIV transmission

 * Around the world, people continue to be prosecuted for HIV transmission.
   * In Canada, people found guilty of HIV transmission can be charged with aggravated sexual assault, with "maximum life imprisonment and mandatory lifetime registration as a sex offender" ([aidslaw.ca](http://www.aidslaw.ca/site/the-criminalization-of-hiv-non-disclosure-in-canada-report/?lang=en))